 Speak to a Los Angeles Rape Defense Attorney Today

 If you are charged with rape your entire life will be turned upside down when you have to register as a sex offender, not to mention the years behind bars you may be sentenced to.
-The Los Angeles sex crime defense attorneys at the Manshoory Law Group have extensive experience helping individuals facing sex charges in California fight back to protect their freedoms, liberties, and reputation.
-Call the Manshoory Law Group today at (877) 977-7750 for a completely free case evaluation.
+The Los Angeles sex crimes defense attorneys at the Manshoory Law Group have extensive experience helping individuals facing sex charges in California fight back to protect their freedoms, liberties, and reputation.
+Contact us at the Manshoory Law Group today at (877) 977-7750 for a completely free case evaluation.